Exairnous/Advanced-UI-Menus/README.md

   Menus to aid the user and increase the speed of interacting with blender's UI.

 ## Installation Instructions:
+  **If you download from GitHub make sure the addon folder's name does not have any dashes in it - use underscores instead**

   *  Download the script then unpack and copy the folder advanced_ui_menus into your addons folder.
   * Open Blender and go to the addons tab in User Preferences.